jbinfo/instagram_scraper/README.md

 # Instagram Scraper
 Extract instagram users informations from hashtags.
-This scraper can extract emails address from Bio section and business email.
+This scraper can extract emails addresses from Bio section and business email.

 #### Data
 Extracted fields are: